dave4420/gen-elm-wrappers/README.md

   und Englisch is meine Muttersprache.

-Please [connect to me on LinkedIn](https://www.linkedin.com/in/dave-hinton-7507b4ab) and mention this repo in your invitation.
+Please [connect to me on LinkedIn](https://www.linkedin.com/in/dave-hinton-7507b4ab) and mention this repo in your invitation (and don’t bury the lede if you want to talk to me about an Elm or climate tech job).